 TASC (Therapeutic Animal Service Cooperative)

-Eliada’s Therapeutic Animal Program provides animal assisted therapeutic activities for high-risk students with behavioral and emotional problems as well as beginner horsemanship and riding lessons to children and students of all ages, backgrounds and ability level.
-Our current TASC family includes 6 horses, 1 goat, 1 donkey, 1 llama, 1 mini-horse, 1 pig and many sweet barn cats.
+Eliada’s Therapeutic Animal Program provides animal assisted therapeutic activities for high-risk students with behavioral and emotional problems.
+Our current TASC family includes 9 horses, 1 llama, 2 mini-horses, 3 pigs, and many sweet barn cats.
 TASC activities are designed to build emotional awareness, interpersonal skills, self-confidence, ability to focus, impulse and anger control, assertiveness and empathy.
-TASC is an interactive, educational, cognitive-behavioral approach custom-tailored to offer participants and their family’s success based therapeutic activities.

 The TASC staff is knowledgeable and extensively trained in EAP (Equine Assisted Psychotherapy), EAGALA (Equine Assisted Learning and Growth Organization), group facilitation, team work and clinical issues.